onevcat/UniWebView-Docs/docs/release-note/README.md

 > Migrate Guide - If you are using UniWebViewHelper.RunningOnRetinaIOS() to decide the insets of UniWebView, you may want to look at the Migrate Guide:

 Due to introduction of iPhone 6 Plus and its new @3x scale, the old way would not work well.
 Now, all screen-size-based insets calculation for UniWebView should NOT use RunningOnRetinaIOS anymore.
 Instead you should use UniWebViewHelper.screenHeight and UniWebViewHelper.screenWidth and specify the point directly.
-For example, if you want to show a webview taking the upper half of screen, before version 1.7.0, it might be something like this:
+For example, if you want to show a web view taking the upper half of screen, before version 1.7.0, it might be something like this:

     int uiFactor = UniWebViewHelper.RunningOnRetinaIOS() ?
 2 : 1;
     int bottomInset = Screen.height / ( 2 * uiFactor );